ECTS

 Target audience

-- students with an L3 degree or equivalent in biology, microbiology, chemistry or the environment, or with skills compatible with the course's disciplinary fields,
+- to students with a bachelor's degree or equivalent in biology, microbiology, chemistry, or environmental studies, or who can demonstrate skills compatible with the disciplinary fields covered by the course,

-- continuing education employees after validation of prior experience.
+- to employees in continuing education after validation of prior learning.